-During 2011, the Board held a total of 4 meetings (including regularly scheduled and special meetings) and also took certain actions by written consent.
-All members of the Board during fiscal 2011 attended at least seventy-five percent of the aggregate of the total number of meetings of the Board held during the fiscal year and the total number of meetings held by all committees of the Board on which each such director served (based on the time that each member served on the Board and the committees).
+During 2015, the Board held a total of 7 meetings (including regularly scheduled and special meetings) and also took certain actions by written consent.
+All members of the Board during fiscal 2015 attended at least seventy-five percent of the aggregate of the total number of meetings of the Board held during the fiscal year and the total number of meetings held by all committees of the Board on which each such director served (based on the time that each member served on the Board and the committees), except that Mr. Drapkin recused himself from three Board meetings during which matters discussed in which he was an interested party.
 The Board has an Audit Committee, a Compensation Committee and a Nominating and Governance Committee.